alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 And the Airbus Zephyr uses Microlink solar sheets [exceeding 1500 W/kg](https://www.prnewswire.com/news-releases/microlink-devices-powers-successful-stratospheric-flight-of-airbus-defence-and-space-zephyr-s-haps-solar-aircraft-300732214.html), and 350 W/m2.

-We might get to 10 m/s with this kind of power.
+We might even get to 10 m/s with this kind of power.

-The cubed equation we got above for power is quite dangerous: to get to 10 m/s we would need 8 times more power than for our 5 m/s, or 400 W.
+But keep in mind that the cubed equation we got above for power is quite treacherous: to get to 10 m/s we would need 8 times more power than for our 5 m/s, or 480 W.
 For now we will probably have to keep to our target speed.

 ### 🌬️ Wind Energy